pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v9-0/index.md

 You may also define it as an environment variable `CLIMICROSOFT365_ENTRAAPPID` and you may find more details regarding this option in our [guide](https://pnp.github.io/cli-microsoft365/user-guide/using-own-identity#create-environment-variables).

 This means that you will now need to set up your own Entra app registration before performing the initial login.
 You may do that in several ways.
 Either by doing it manually and we also included detailed [step by step documentation for that](https://pnp.github.io/cli-microsoft365/user-guide/using-own-identity#register-microsoft-entra-application-in-your-tenant) or you may use our new `setup` experience which will make this process effortless.
-By the way, this tip you may also find when running the `m365 login` command without specifing the `appId`.
+By the way, this tip you may also find when running the `m365 login` command without specifying the `appId`.

 ![m365-login-tip](./images/m365-login-tip.png)

 The m365 setup command is a wizard that helps you configure the CLI for Microsoft 365 for your needs.
-It will ask you a series of questions and based on your answers, it will configure the CLI for Microsoft 365 for you and now it will also help you create your own Entra app registration in a matter of seconds.
+It will ask you a series of questions and based on your answers, it will configure the CLI for Microsoft 365 for you and now it will also help you create your own Microsoft Entra app registration in a matter of seconds.

 When running: